ShayCrane/401-Cybersecurity-Engineering-Reading-Notes/class01.md

 Class 01<br>
 SOC2: Systems and Organization Controls (2)<br><br><br><br>

-*The purpose of this document is to facilitate my learning of various networking security topics.
+*The purpose of this document is to facilitate my learning of cybersecurity topics.
 It is created for my personal use, and is a summary, including paraphrasing and direct quotes, of information found in the article(s) linked within.*<br><br>

 ## The Ultimate Guide to SOC2